firefoxfoxthrot/developer-web-site/_pages/envelope-features.md

 * **Expressions.** Envelope elements can be recognized as functions and parameters, allowing for the implementation of application-specific logic within Envelopes, facilitating responsive and adaptive data interactions.
 * **Requests/Responses.** Expressions can be wrapped up in [Requests](/envelope/request/), allowing for the communication between two entities.
 Responses can then be sent in reply to Requests.
-* **Sealed Transactions.**  Requests and responses can be built into sealed transaction protocols to support encrypted and authenticated communications across insecure channels, such as QR codes and NFC, ensuring secure data exchanges even in vulnerable environments.
+* **Sealed Transactions (GSTP).**  Requests and responses can be built up into the [Gordian Sealed Transaction Protocol](https://github.com/BlockchainCommons/Research/blob/master/papers/bcr-2023-014-gstp.md) to support encrypted and authenticated communications across insecure channels such as QR codes and NFC, ensuring secure data exchanges even in vulnerable environments.

 ### Data Management Support